nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

-This example outputs the following:
+This code outputs the following:

 ```
 "red"